iti-ict/wakamiti/plugins/jmeter-wakamiti-plugin/docs/en.md

 ### Perform PUT Request with Extracted Variable
 ```
-(I) perform a PUT to the endpoint {service:text} with the stored variable {variableName:text} as the message body
+(that) a PUT is performed to the endpoint {service:text} with the stored variable {variableName:text} as the message body
 ```
 Sends a PUT request using the value of a previously extracted variable as the message body.